ksasmita/esSherlock/README.md

 # esSherlock
 This repository contains segmentation task data on the first episode of BBC series Sherlock Holmes: A Study in Pink (McGuigan, 2010).
-**These data were collected for projects conducted by Karen Sasmita, Ruiyi Chen, and Khena Swallow in the Department of Psychology at Cornell University**
+These data were collected for projects conducted by Karen Sasmita, Ruiyi Chen, and Khena Swallow in the Department of Psychology at Cornell University.

 **About**